Skip to main content

 Read Bio

-My name is Emanuel, and I am originally from Ecuador.
-I grew up in Italy, where I received my Bachelor’s Degree in Biological Sciences at the University of Milan in 2022.
-I am currently pursuing my Master's degree in Molecular Biology at the University of Vienna.
+My name is Emanuel and I am an enthusiastic Stem Cell Biologist, who grew up in Italy and was born in Ecuador.
+I received my Bachelor’s Degree in Biological Sciences at the University of Milan in 2022 and obtained my Master's degree in Molecular Biology at the University of Vienna.

-For my thesis, I joined the Penninger Lab, which mainly focuses on understanding and modelling human diseases in many different areas.
-My thesis focuses on "Developing Bone Marrow Organoids as an in vitro model for hematopoietic malignancies."
+For my master thesis, I joined the Penninger Lab, which mainly focuses on understanding and modelling human disease in many different areas.
+My thesis focused on "Developing Bone Marrow Organoids as an in vitro model for hematopoietic malignancies".

 Gideon Pomeranz, PhD